fenhl/ootrstats/README.md

     * `baseRomPath` (required): An absolute path to the vanilla OoT rom on the worker computer.
 See [the randomizer's documentation](https://github.com/OoTRandomizer/OoT-Randomizer#installation) for details.
     * `password` (required): A password string that the supervisor will use to connect to this worker.
     * `address` (optional): The IP address on which the worker daemon will listen.
 Defaults to `127.0.0.1`, meaning only local connections will be accepted and you will need a reverse proxy like nginx.
 Change to `0.0.0.0` to accept connections from anywhere.
+    * `cores` (optional): The maximum number of instances of the randomizer to run in parallel.
+If this number is 0 or negative, it will be added to the number of available CPU cores, e.g. if 6 cores are detected and a number of `-2` is given, 4 cores will be used.
+Defaults to `0`.
 4. Start the worker daemon, e.g. by editing `assets/ootrstats-worker.service` inside a clone of this repository to adjust the username, then running `sudo systemctl enable --now assets/ootrstats-worker.service` if the worker is on a Linux distro that uses systemd.
 5. Make the worker daemon reachable from the network, e.g. by enabling (an edited copy of) `assets/ootrstats.fenhl.net.nginx` if nginx is installed on the worker or by configuring the `address`.